Chapter 1 : Introductory Measures

 Draco gives out a little cough, and I look upwards.
 Shit.
 Shit.
 Shit.
 Shit one for needing to find a new swear word in a moment of panic, because shit has lost its power on emphasising the seriousness of the situation.
 Shit number two because I probably scared Draco a lot more than I intended to today.
 Then shit number three is that it's currently five o’clock.
 Five o’clock being the time I am meant to be meeting best friend Verity Liu for a discussion about the strategy we will use at George Weasley's party tonight.

-I gave Draco a small wave before running from the room.
+I give Draco a small wave before running from the room.
 I really need to spend less time with Eileen.
 Her way of speech is beginning to affect my own, and that simply isn’t a good thing.
 The next thing will be me saying tally ho.

 I run through the crowds of shoppers in Diagon Alley who are searching for things in the January sales.
 The odd shop is still bedecked in the festive green and red despite it being the eighteenth and, as Granny Lucy would say, a time for Christmas to be thankfully forgotten for the current time and not to remerge for several more months.